CRETE · GREECE

 - 3 From Ag.
 Nikolaos: Spinalonga & Kolokytha Cruise with Lunch

-World’s oldest table
+The oldest table in Europe

-The Cretan diet
+The Cretan table

 Wild greens, olive oil, raki, sheep’s cheese, sourdough rusks.
 The Minoans pressed olives in the same villages doing it today, with stone presses the archaeologists pulled out of the ground intact.
 The longevity studies you’ve read about start here.